TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/move/rotate/counter-clockwise/README.md

     - kill_markers: Kills rotational dynamic markers (Boats/Area Effect Clouds) when they are no longer needed.

-    - loop: Runs at 20Hz off Titans who are Rotating Counter-Clockwise, calculating rotational dynamics and creating the body's animation.
+    - loop: Runs at 20Hz off Titans who are Rotating Counter-Clockwise, calculating rotational dynamics and creating the animation.

     - sort: Used when manually forcing a Titan (On or Off) to Rotate Counter-Clockwise, for efficient "@s" searches instead of inefficient "@e" searches.